Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 --8<-- "tutorial/advanced_cosmotech_simulator/Solution.yaml:config"
 ```

-We can see a few important keys in this part of the `Solution` file:
+We can see a few important properties in this part of the `Solution` file:

-* `key` : it is a "grouping" value used to make multiple `Solution` using the same base but different versions together.
+* `key`: it is a "grouping" value used to make multiple `Solution` using the same base but different versions together.
-* `name` : a simple name given to the `Solution`
+* `name`: a simple name given to the `Solution`.
-* `description` : a simple description of the `Solution`
+* `description`: a simple description of the `Solution`.
-* `tags` : a list of tags used in the API to filter `Solutions`
+* `tags`: a list of tags used in the API to filter `Solution` resources.
-* `repository` : the name of the docker image inside the image registry
+* `repository`: the name of the `docker` image inside the image registry.
-* `version` : the version of the docker image tied to the `Solution`
+* `version`: the version of the `docker` image tied to the `Solution`.

-#### `parameters` and `parametersGroups`
+#### `parameters` and `parameterGroups`

 ```yaml title="Solution.yaml - parameters"
 --8<-- "tutorial/advanced_cosmotech_simulator/Solution.yaml:parameters"
 ```

-In this part we define our parameters, as previously decided we have 3 :
+In this part we declare our scenario parameters.
+As previously decided we need three parameters:

 * `NbWaiters`
 * `RestockQty`
 * `Stock`

-We can add a `varType` inside the API so that we give more information
-on what are our parameters.
-As well as a `defaultValue`
+Each parameter can be given a type (property `varType`) and a default value (property 'defaultValue').

-Then we grouped our `parameters` in a `parametersGroup` "bar_parameters" that will make our parameters available for further part of the `Solution`
+Then we grouped our `parameters` in a `parametersGroup` "bar_parameters".
+Parameter groups will make our parameters available in further part of the `Solution`.

 #### `runTemplates`